PanzerPeter/NEURO/README.md

 # NEURO: Neural Network Domain-Specific Language

-NEURO is a powerful domain-specific language (DSL) designed for creating, training, and evaluating neural networks with a clean and intuitive syntax.
+NEURO is a domain-specific language (DSL) designed for creating, training, and evaluating neural networks with a clean and intuitive syntax.
 Built on top of PyTorch, it combines the flexibility of a high-level language with the performance of modern deep learning frameworks.

 > ⚠️ **ALPHA VERSION WARNING**
 >